MikaelTornwall/timetracker/README.md

 ## Description

-Timetracker is a personal work hour tracking tool for teachers and students that want to record and monitor the progress of a course or a project.
-Students can keep track of their daily work hours and update logs.
+Timetracker is a personal work hour tracking tool for teachers and students.
+With the tool students can keep track of their daily work hours within all of their courses.
 Teachers can create courses and monitor student specific course progress.

 ## Heroku demo